Clari3D logo

 \?>

-The generated file does not contain any call to PHP; this way, it is sent as is, immediately by the Web Server, without any processing, and so, this is very fast.
+The generated file does not contain any PHP calls; therefore, it is sent directly by the web server without any processing, making it very fast.

-In addition, the generated HTML code is optimized in order to reduce its size and so, increase the loading speed.
+Additionally, the generated HTML code is optimized to reduce its size, further increasing loading speed.

-The compiler can be run in a scan mode: In this mode, it waits for any changes to the source directory and recompile only the files that need recompilation.
+The compiler can operate in scan mode: In this mode, it monitors the source directory for any changes and recompiles only the files that need updating.

-The News of this Website, for examples, are a collection of Markdown files in a specific directory.
-The code that statically generates the corresponding Web page runs through these files and generates their HTML counterpart.
+For example, the news section of this website consists of a collection of Markdown files in a specific directory.
+The code that generates the corresponding web page processes these files and generates their HTML counterparts.

-If a new file is added, the News part is recompiled, making the changes visible almost immediately, with the difference that this conversion process is executed only once per new file.
-Generate once, view plenty!
+If a new file is added, the news section is recompiled, making the changes visible almost immediately.
+This conversion process is executed only once per new file: generate once, view many times!

 Markdown

-Markdown is a text file format that has two major features: be human readable and can be transformed into HTML easily.
-It is essentially used by open-source software makers for the read-me files and the documentation.
-However, as it is HTML compatible, it can be advantageously used in replacement for simple Web pages.
+Markdown is a text file format with two main features: it is human-readable and can be easily transformed into HTML.
+It is widely used by open-source software developers for read-me files and documentation.
+However, due to its compatibility with HTML, it can also be effectively used for simple web pages.

 In Markdown, the example given above is: